1f1n/Dragon/README.md

 <p>Check if a Solana contract has had multiple buys bundled into one transaction.</p>
 <p>
 1. Enter a contract address.<br>
-2. Receive the bundle data.<br>
+2. Receive the bundle data.<br><br>
-Note: This will only recognise a bundle if the bundled wallets are shown under the "DEV" tab on GMGN.ai
+Note: This will only recognise a bundle if the bundled wallets are shown under the "DEV" tab on GMGN.ai - <a href="https://gmgn.ai/sol/token/4BRummYdfvoEGQwYzTSmn5F6RyAFdrHUTFkeagobpump?tag=creator">Example</a>
 </p>

 <h1 align="left">